-Investment by mainstream agencies: Description T The budget is managed by the Neighbourhood Manager for the North and works are discussed and approved through the North Neighbourhood Consultative Forum.
+Investment by mainstream agencies: Examples of key current programmes / projects Description The budget is managed by the Neighbourhood Manager for the North and works are discussed and approved through the North Neighbourhood Consultative Forum.
+Hartlepool Borough Council's Lighting Maintenance Plan.
 The Council has a 3 to 4 year plan to implement more efficient lighting across the town.
-P C S th ill oo T 1 1 2 3 3 4 4 V V V V OO P T tr fo The Adult Treatment Plan is a town wide strategy.
-Safer Hartlepool Partnership has responsibility for delivering the Governments 10 year Drug Strategy which runs to March 2008 to tackle the concentration of substance misuse issues in the wards of disadvantage particularly those with poor housing and private landlords as the long term use of illicit drugs often leads to a degeneration of an individuals lifestyle and often effects housing status etc. There are four main elements to the strategy: 1.
-Young People; 2.
-Reducing the supply and availability of drugs; 3.
-Treatment; 4.
-Addressing the impact on Communities.
+Safer Hartlepool Partnership's Adult Treatment Plan (2006 / 07).
+The Adult Treatment Plan is a town wide strategy.
+Safer Hartlepool Partnership has responsibility for delivering the Governments 10 year Drug Strategy which runs to March 2008 to tackle the concentration of substance misuse issues in the wards of disadvantage particularly those with poor housing and private landlords as the long term use of illicit drugs often leads to a degeneration of an individuals lifestyle and often effects housing status etc. There are four main elements to the strategy: Young People; Reducing the supply and availability of drugs; Treatment; Addressing the impact on Communities.
 Within the local Hartlepool Strategy and Partnership structures a variety of Task groups meet to ensure the appropriate projects are operating, check progress and performance monitoring systems are in place.
 There will be an analysis and mapping of numbers into treatment, offenders, drug litter etc in 2005 / 06 and key priority areas for target action will then be identified.
-In these key priority areas at some point during 2006 / 07 there will be targeted leafleting, campaigns, some outreach surgeries arranged for advice and information, presentations to residents groups if invited, and with the police some joint operations whereby police will conduct enforcement operations followed by treatment agencies trying to encourage drug users into treatment programmes.

 Investment by mainstream agencies: Examples of key current programmes / projects Description Services for drug treatment and associated support.
 Hartlepool Community Drug Centre, Whitby Street, Hartlepool provides the Substance Misuse Service (clinics and substitute prescribing).
 Tel.
 01429 285000.
 DISC (Developing Initiatives Supporting Communities) provides wraparound support e.g. benefits, housing, 1-2-1 motivational and relapse prevention, alternative therapies like acupuncture, electro stimuli and cognitive behavior therapies, which assist management of symptoms.
 Tel.
 01429 285000.
 NACRO (National Association for Rehabilitation of Offenders) provides help with basic skills, education, training and employment opportunities.
 Tel.
 01429 285000.
 Albert Centre (part of the Hartlepool Community Drug Centre) provides Counseling and support.
 Tel.
 01429 285000 Advance is a user and ex-user group.
 Tel.
 01429 288113.
 Parent and Family (PINS) Support Group.
 Tel.
 01429 288302.
 HYPED is a team for young people.
 Tel.
 01429 860333.
-All of the above services apart from the Substance Misuse Service will make arrangements for home visits and / or meet in a community venue.
+All of the above services apart from the Substance Misuse Service wirmake arrangements for home visits and / or meet in a community venue.
 To address the public health agenda around blood borne viruses (hepatitis / HIV etc.) there is a mobile needle exchange which visits up to 14 designated sites across the town to exchange needles and provide clean equipment.
 In the North Hartlepool area there are 2 designated sites, which are delivered to 4 days per week, these include venues throughout Brus and St Hilda Wards.
 Tel.
 07734 883730 to arrange.
 Neighbourhood Renewal Fund (NRF).
 The North Hartlepool area is eligible for Community Safety Grants, which are available mainly for community groups.
 For further information, please contact HBC's Community Safety Team.